Telenav/nav-sdk-demo/README.md

 ## API key/secret and cloud end point
 You must set correct API key/secret, cloud endpoint and region name before compiling the application.
 To ease this process, we have made EU region as a default and pre-filled all necessary settings.
+SEA region config is also provided in the demo app.
+Please activate the SEA config in the gradle.properties(Disable the EU setting as well).

 The API key/secret in this demo is for trial purpose only and will expire on September 30, 2025.
 After it expires, please update the code to get the new key.